princefishthrower/chrisfrew.in/src/content/blog/extending-react-types-for-children-as-a-function/index.md

 # React Children...
 As a Function?!

-One way we can give our wrapper component access to each child is by passing the `fooBarItems` _into_ the wrapper component and composing the children of the wrapper component like this:
+One way we can give our wrapper component access to each child is from passing the `fooBarItems` _into_ the wrapper component and composing the children of the wrapper component like this:

 ```tsx
 <FooBarSorter foorBarItems={fooBarItems}>